 Examples of insufficient consideration include:

-Not all agreements between parties are contracts.
-It must be clear that the parties intended to enter into a legally binding contract.
+Not all agreements between parties are valid contracts.
+It must be clear that the parties have an intention to enter into a legally binding contract.

 In the case of business agreements, the general assumption is that the parties intended to enter into a contract.

 In social situations, there is generally no intention for agreements to become legally binding contracts (eg friends deciding to meet at a specific time would not constitute a valid contract).